Dubai regulator announces new regulations for investment tokens By Cointelegraph - Up News Info

 The Dubai Financial Services Authority (DFSA) has established a regulatory framework for investment tokens as part of its efforts to stimulate the digital financial and technological environment while also meeting market players’ demands and requirements.

-The DFSA is an independent regulatory body in Dubai that is in charge of monitoring and regulating financial services companies wanting to operate there.
-It also licenses and regulates their products and services.
+The DFSA is an independent regulatory body in Dubai that is in charge of monitoring and regulating financial services companies wanting to operate in the city.
+It also licenses and regulates its products and services.

 Continue Reading on Coin Telegraph